 - 1980 - ASSE standard 1013 for RPZ backflow preventers is created.
 It was last updated in 2011.
 Valve manufacturers make sure the majority of their products, especially the most commonly used, comply with this standard.
 There are many more ASSE standards regarding backflow preventers.
 There are a number of other associations which release similar standards such as the USC FCCCHR.

 - 2016 - Throughout the last century, the safety of our potable water systems has drastically improved.
-The invention of RPZ devices, the design standards of the ASSE, and the research performed by the USC FCCHR along with all the other achievements have brought the country to a much higher level of safety.
+It started with the invention of reduced pressure zone devices.
+The design standards of the ASSE also helped.
+And the research performed by the USC FCCHR along with all the other achievements have brought the country to a much higher level of safety.
 They are only parts of the large cross connection machine though.
 The convoluted structure of regulations still allows for slip-ups and outbreaks of contaminated water.
 Clean drinking water depends on each water jurisdiction to adopt and enforce the laws, requirements, and codes.